-Mullite is the most important crystalline phase in fired products belonging to the Al2O3–SiO2 system, such as whiteware articles used in daily life (e.g., low- and high-temperature hard porcelain, sanitaryware, and structural clay products).
+Mullite is the most important crystalline phase in fired products belonging to the Al2O3–SiO2 mullite system, such as whiteware articles used in daily life (e.g., low- and high-temperature hard porcelain, sanitaryware, and structural clay products).
 Mullite has attracted increasing interest due to its excellent high-temperature strength and creep resistance, good chemical and thermal stability, low thermal expansion coefficient, and good dielectric properties.
 Mullitization has been a subject of extensive and controversial investigations.
-Mullite synthesis has not been elaborately described in previous books.
 This book comprehensively covers the synthesis and six types of phase transformation of mullite.
-Part 1 reviews previous research on synthesis of mullite gels, advantages and disadvantages of different chemical routes of synthesis, and phase transformation processes.
-Part 2 discusses the nature and characterization of spinel and mullite phases and different mechanisms of mullite formation, as conjectured by various researchers.
-Part 3 deals with critical analysis of the spinel and mullite phases and evolution of mullite formation routes.
+Part I reviews previous research on the synthesis of mullite gels, advantages and disadvantages of different chemical routes of synthesis, and phase transformation processes.
+Part II discusses the nature and characterization of spinel and mullite phases and different mechanisms of mullite formation, as conjectured by various researchers.
+Part III deals with the critical analysis of the spinel and mullite phases and evolution of mullite formation routes.
+Every chapter is accompanied by detailed diagrams and a comprehensive list of references.

 Table of Contents

 Akshoy Kumar Chakraborty is a retired research scientist with more than 40 years of experience in the clay/mullite research field of ceramics.
-In collaboration with the National Physical Laboratory, New Delhi, India, he worked on characterization of a certified silicon powder for X-ray diffraction and with Dr. K.J.D.
-Mackenzie (Gracefield Research Centre, New Zealand) on solid-state nuclear magnetic resonance Studies on leached and heat-treated kaolinites.
+He obtained his BTech in Chemical Engineering (1969), MTech in Glass and Ceramics (1970), and PhD (Sc; 1976) from Calcutta University, India.
+In collaboration with the National Physical Laboratory, New Delhi, India, he worked on the characterization of a certified silicon powder for X-ray diffraction and with Dr. K.J.D.
+Mackenzie (Gracefield Research Centre, New Zealand) on solid-state nuclear magnetic resonance studies on leached and heat-treated kaolinites.
+Dr. Chakraborty has received the International Plato Award for Educational Achievement by the International Biographic Centre, Cambridge, UK, and the Marquis Award.
+He has authored a book, Phase Transformation of Kaolinite Patents, and co-authored 45 articles and holds a few patents.
+He is a life member of the Indian Ceramic Society, the Indian Thermal Analysis Society, and the Indian Institute of Ceramics and a reviewer for the American Ceramic Society and Material Science.